 V Model - SDLC:

 V model, a software development life cycle methodology, describes the activities to be performed and the results that have to be produced during the life cycle of the product.
-It is known as verification and validation model where in verification answers to the question "Are you building it right?" while verification answers to the question "Are you building the right thing?"
+It is known as verification and validation model Validation answers the question – "Are we developing the product which attempts all that user needs from this software ?" and Verification answers the question– "Are we developing this product by firmly following all design specifications ?"

 Project Risks Minimization